Blog header image: Product Marketing vs. Product Management Guide article.

 Product management roles

 Product managers are key to any product’s success because they define the vision, strategy, and roadmap for a product.
-It is the discipline of identifying customer needs and guiding how the product fulfills those needs – and it must be done objectively.
+It’s the discipline of identifying customer needs and guiding how the product fulfills those needs — and it must be done objectively.
 It can be easy to get caught up in unnecessary details when you’re passionate about your work and a product.
-But a product manager must strike the right balance of understanding what the customer needs and wants versus what the product team can realistically deliver.
-Without this, there’s no clear direction or prioritization for the various teams required to deliver successful products.
+But a product manager must strike the right balance of understanding customer needs and wants versus what the product team can realistically deliver.
+Without this, there’s no clear direction or prioritization for the teams tasked with delivering successful products.

 While there are specific skill sets needed for specialized product management roles, all product managers must have domain expertise, business acumen, operational ability, and leadership qualities.
 Let’s look at the characteristics of more specialized product management roles as well.

-• Growth product manager.
-People in this role often have experience or education in digital marketing as they’re the ones who work closely with the marketing team to ensure the product is performing as expected in the market.
-This role focuses on metrics, usually looking at all products as a whole, not just a single product like most other product management roles.
+- Growth product manager: People in this role often have experience or education in digital marketing because they work closely with the marketing team to ensure the product performs as expected in the market.
+This role focuses on metrics, usually looking at all products as a whole, not just a single product.

 What's the difference between product marketing and product management?